Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 ## Samples list
 * Hello World sample - for creating a hello world widget and configuring the different types of properties of the SitefinityWidget attribute.

-* Sitefinity Data sample - for accessing data through OData Web Services
+* Sitefinity Data sample - for accessing data through OData Web Services and limiting access to the Sitefinity OData service.
 * Custom Layout - for creating custom base templates
 * All properties - for creating designers
 * Change Grid System - for using a TailWind, a different css grid system